sheifg/sass-website/README.md

 ### **Project Description:**

-This project aims to create website using Sass.
+The task of this coding to create website using Sass.

 ### *Project Objectives:*